paolostivanin/old-blog/_posts/2015-01-06-Arduide-patch.md

 date: 2015-01-06
 layout: post
 title: 'Arduide and SDK v1.0.6'
-summary: 'This patch allows Arduide to correctly recognize the Arduino SDK v1.0.6'
+subtitle: 'This patch allows Arduide to correctly recognize the Arduino SDK v1.0.6'
-tags: [arduino,arduide,patch]
 ---

 [Arduide](http://mupuf.org/project/arduide.html) is a Qt-based IDE for the open-source Arduino electronics prototyping platform.